stevebauman/maintenance-app/readme.md

 To install the maintenance application, run the following composer command in the directory of your choice:

     composer create-project stevebauman/maintenance --stable="dev"

+After it's installed, in the root directory, run the command:

+    php artisan maintenance:install

+Follow the prompts to install the application.